blocknative/assist/README.md

 ### Notification Positioning

-By default, `Assist` positions notifications on the top of the viewport on mobile, and the bottom right of the viewport on desktop.
+By default, `Assist` positions notifications at the top of the viewport on mobile, and the bottom right of the viewport on desktop.

 To override these values, you can define `style.notificationsPosition` in your config when initializing assist.